TootieJin/pjsekai-overlay-MULTI/README.md

    - Turn on「Hide UI」
 3. Transfer the video file to your computer.
    - Download the [ffmpeg](https://www.ffmpeg.org/) encoder if you haven't.
-Once you're done, move on to "Usage Guide" below.

 ## Usage Guide (pjsekai-overlay-APPEND)